itsallcode/openfasttrace-architecture-template/doc/introduction.md

 Using this format allows you to scan the requirement chain using OFT to see if all requirements from the user-level [System Requirement Specification (SRS)](bibliography.md#srs) are covered.

 The name part of the requirement IDs contains the prefix `ayb.` (for "AutoYummyBox") in order to avoid ID collisions when the specification is used in a wider scope cross-project.

+### Normative vs. Informative Passages

+This document contains two kinds of passages: normative and informative.

+Normative passages require the implementing party to adhere strictly to the letter of the specification.
+You can recognize normative parts by the fact that they are written as OFT specification items.
+Most importantly each has a unique requirement ID.

+The artifact type used for specification items in this document are:

+* `arch` -- regular architectural requirements
+* `archrisk` -- technical risks
+* `archdeci` -- top level design decisions

+ Specification items also define in which artifact type they need to be covered.
+In this architecture document typically a Detailed Design (`dsn`).

+All passages that are not normative are informative, meaning that they contain background, explanations or references that help readers understand the document.
+They don't require coverage in other artifact types.

+### Language Conventions for Normative Passages

+This document uses natural language for normative passages.
+Specification items are formulated as if the contained requirement were already implemented.

+Example:

+> The FoodPrinter heats the paste nozzle up so that the applied paste has the target temperature defined in the recipe step currently executed.

+Notice that there are no artificial SHALL, SHOULD or MUSTs (like in documents adhering to [RFC 2119](bibliography.md#rfc2119) in this sentence and that it does not point to the future.

+This has two advantages:

+1. The text is more readable
+2. It is true once the requirement is implemented

 ## Requirement Overview